I’m joining the The Novel Bakers with The Forest Feast: Simple Vegetarian Recipes from My Cabin in the Woods by Erin Gleeson

 Chocolate Ricotta Mousse Cups.

-4 Ingredients and easy to make and that satisfies your inner chocoholic!
+4 Ingredients and easy to make to satisfy your inner chocoholic!

 Melt 4 oz of chocolate (dark, milk or semi-sweet) using your preferred method, in a double boiler over hot water or in the microwave.
 If using the microwave, break into small pieces and heat chocolate at 50 percent power for 1 to 11/2 minutes.
 Remove and stir, returning to microwave and repeat, stirring every 20 seconds to avoid scorching.
 When only small bits of chocolate remain, remove and continue to stir until completely melted.